-4. The bottom front of the brain (the orbitofrontal cortex) is for decision making or emotional judgements (ie: whether something is good or bad).
-The top front of the brain is called the dorsoateral prefrontal cortex (PFC), responsible for guiding decision making through positive emotions.
+4. The bottom front of the brain (the orbitofrontal cortex) is for decision making or emotional judgments (ie: whether something is good or bad).
+The top front of the brain is called the dorsolateral prefrontal cortex (PFC), responsible for guiding decision making through positive emotions.
 The amygdala is important for negative emotions and for detecting threats and the anterior cingulate is important for both cognitive and emotional conflict resolution.

 5. People who are able to downgrade their emotional response and regulate their amygdala, show an increase in activation in the prefrontal cortex.
 There is a responsive relationship between the two.

 6. The stress hormone, cortisol, can be harmful to your body, memory, and brain function if too active.
 Higher PFC activation during emotional regulation can make it possible for lower levels of cortisol to be activated.
 The lower the cortisol level, the less stress on the mind and body.

 7. Over time, high-stress levels and consistent cortisol levels are damaging to your brain (amygdala and hippocampus) and can be harmful to learning and memory.